RanitManik/JavaScript-Projects/05. Poll System Application/README.md

 # Poll System Application

-Welcome to the Poll System Application!
-This project is the next challenge from the JavaScript Projects series, focused on creating a versatile platform for creating and managing polls.
+This project is the fifth challenge from the JavaScript Projects series, focusing on building a Poll System Application.
+Below, you'll find simplified explanations and instructions for this challenge along with relevant links.

 ## Table of Contents